ringcentral/ringcentral-web-phone/docs/index.md

 ---
 # RingCentral WebPhone SDK

+!!! info "Migrate to Web Phone SDK 2.0"
+    This website is devoted to the latest version of the RingCentral Web Phone SDK, version 2.x.
+While we will continue to support 1.x, we will no longer be actively be maintaining it. **If you are still using version 1.0, we recommend you migrate your application to the latest version.**

 The RingCentral WebPhone SDK is a toolset for use within the context of a web browser.
 Developers use the SDK to build custom phone clients and CTIs from the ground up.
 The WebPhone SDK utilizes a user's credentials obtained independently through OAuth to place and receive phone calls.

 Once a call is connected and a session established, the WebPhone SDK can be used to manipulate that phone call in all the ways you would expect a device to be able to, including: